Changwanseo/GenMine/README.md

  # Advantages
  - GenMine doesn't misses records, especially with multiple terms
  - GenMine can download discontinuously, especially useful in low internet condition
- - GenMine classifies downloaded records by gentypes (ITS, LSU, SSU, BenA etc...)
+ - GenMine classifies downloaded records by gentypes (ITS, LSU, SSU, *BenA* etc...)
  * If you want more gene types, issue it!

 # Limitations
-- Slower than Entrez, due to completeness and stability
+- Slower than Entrez (sometimes a lot), due to completeness and stability

+# Bug reports and Suggestions
+- Bug reports and suggestions are available in Issues or directly to wan101010@snu.ac.kr
+- However, we want GenMine to remain as small tool.
+For suggestions that are little further to purpose of GenMine might be accepted in our upcomming softwares